-We’re making columns again, this time one table per opportunity – feel free to eliminate any of the ones that don’t feel right at all at this point!
-First, write down all of the rational or objective pro’s and con’s (so, for example, how much you would be making as an entry-level candidate) – and then all of the irrational or intuitive points: what felt right and what didn’t?
+We’re making columns again, this time one table per opportunity.
+Feel free to eliminate any of the ones that don’t feel right at all at this point!
+First, write down all of the rational or objective pro’s and con’s.
+So, for example, how much you would be making as an entry-level candidate?
+And then all of the irrational or intuitive points: what felt right and what didn’t?

 6. Make a decision

 I think at this point you’ve already decided for yourself which option to go with – one of them should feel like a clear winner!
-So it’s time to make a decision and commit to it.
+So it’s time to make a career decision and commit to it.
 And if none of those opportunities does feel right, then maybe you chose the wrong options, to begin with?
 Keep on searching for potential opportunities until they feel right to you.

-Good luck with your decision making and let me know in the comments which option you chose in the end!
+Good luck with your career decision making and let me know in the comments which option you chose in the end!